-Note: If you do not plan to use the auto-discover method due to multicast restrictions, and will use the manual method instead for selecting nodes for the cluster build operation, this task can be skipped.
+Note: You can skip this task if you plan not to use the auto-discover method due to multicast restrictions and instead use the manual method for selecting nodes for the cluster build operation.

 VxRail clusters have no backplane, so communication between its nodes is facilitated through the network switch.
-This communication between the nodes for device discovery purposes uses VMware’s Loudmouth capabilities, which are based on the RFC-recognized "Zero Network Configuration" protocol.
-New VxRail nodes advertise themselves on the network using the VMware Loudmouth service, and are discovered by VxRail Manager with the Loudmouth service.
+This communication between the nodes for device discovery purposes uses the VMware Loudmouth capabilities, which are based on the RFC-recognized “Zero Network Configuration" protocol.
+New VxRail nodes advertise themselves on the network using the VMware Loudmouth service.
+VxRail Manager discovers them with the Loudmouth service.

-VMware’s Loudmouth service depends on multicasting, which is required for the VxRail internal management network.
+The VMware Loudmouth service depends on multicasting, which is required for the VxRail internal management network.
 The network switch ports that connect to VxRail nodes must allow for pass-through of multicast traffic on the VxRail Internal Management VLAN.
-Multicast is not required on your entire network, just on the ports connected to VxRail nodes.
+Multicast is not required on your entire network.
+It is only required on the ports that are connected to VxRail nodes.

-VxRail creates very little traffic through multicasting for auto-discovery and device management.
+VxRail creates little traffic through multicasting for auto-discovery and device management.
 Furthermore, the network traffic for the Internal Management network is restricted through a VLAN.
-You can enable MLD Snooping and MLD Querier on the VLAN if supported on your switches, you can enable them on the VLAN.
+If MLD Snooping and MLD Querier are supported on your switches, you can enable them on the VLAN.

 If MLD Snooping is enabled, MLD Querier must be enabled.
 If MLD Snooping is disabled, MLD Querier must be disabled.

-If you are required to configure multicast, note that VxRail multicast traffic for vSAN will be limited to broadcast domain per vSAN VLAN.
+If you are required to configure multicast, VxRail multicast traffic for vSAN is limited to broadcast domain per vSAN VLAN.
 There is minimal impact on network overhead as management traffic is nominal.
-You can limit multicast traffic by enabling IGMP Snooping and IGMP Querier.
-We recommend enabling both IGMP Snooping and IGMP Querier if your switch supports them and you configure this setting, Dell Technologies recommends enabling them.
+You can limit multicast traffic by enabling Internet Group Management Protocol (IGMP) Snooping and IGMP Querier.
+If your switch supports both IGMP Snooping and IGMP Querier and you configure this setting, Dell Technologies recommends enabling them.

 IGMP Snooping software examines IGMP protocol messages within a VLAN to discover which interfaces are connected to hosts or other devices that are interested in receiving this traffic.
 Using the interface information, IGMP Snooping can reduce bandwidth consumption in a multi-access LAN environment to avoid flooding an entire VLAN.
 IGMP Snooping tracks ports that are attached to multicast-capable routers to help manage IGMP membership report forwarding.
 It also responds to topology change notifications.

 IGMP Querier sends out IGMP group membership queries on a timed interval, retrieves IGMP membership reports from active members, and allows updates to group membership tables.
 By default, most switches enable IGMP Snooping but disable IGMP Querier.
-You will need to change the settings if this is the case.
+If this setting is true on your switch, change the settings.

 If IGMP Snooping is enabled, IGMP Querier must be enabled.
 If IGMP Snooping is disabled, IGMP Querier must be disabled.